-Since the MCT III has more parts, a larger Battery holder, and requires a larger box then the MCT II, please review the following Tips below, and features on the following pages that may be added in the box for added functionality.
+FIRST, there are no step-by-step instructions to build the MCT III, it's for the experienced builder!
+Since the MCT III has more parts, and MAY require a larger box then the MCT II, please review the following Build Tips.
+The Tips are there to save steps!
+Also see the features on the following pages that may be added in the box for added functionality for a nice I looking thought out package.
+Note this is not a Kit with everything included!